Kuettlingeria soralifera

 Kuettlingeria soralifera is a saxicolous (rock-dwelling), crustose lichen species in the family Teloschistaceae, first described in 2006.
 It is similar to Kuettlingeria xerica but distinguished by the presence of soredia on its thallus.
+The lichen has a grey, often whitish-frosted thallus that produces powdery reproductive granules, and typically grows on artificial substrates such as concrete and asphalt, though it also occurs on natural rock.
+It is found across Europe, North America, and parts of Asia including Siberia and the Russian Far East.

 Taxonomy

 Caloplaca soralifera was described by the lichenologists Jan Vondrák and Pavel Hrouzek in 2006.
 Its species name, soralifera, refers to its distinct feature of producing soredia, which are grey or grey-violet in colour.
 The type specimen was collected near a small pond in Křivoklát, (Rakovník District, Czech Republic), at an altitude of 348 m; there, it was found growing on the horizontal side of a concrete wall.
 Sergey Kondratyuk proposed that the taxon should be transferred to the genus Pyrenodesmia in 2020.
 Frolov, Vondrák and Arup transferred it to the genus Kuettlingeria in 2020.